Phaips/autoliftout/liftout/model/README.md

 # Liftout Model

-This repository contains the code for preparing and labelling data and training the model used for autoliftout.
+This directory contains the code for preparing and labelling data and training the model used for autoliftout.

 ## Additional Training